KyubiSystems/Wisewolf/README.md

 Requirements
 ------------

 * See Wisewolf-req.txt pip requirements file for Python prerequisites.
-Relies on __Flask__ microframework and __Tornado__ for asynchronous communications.
+Relies on __Flask__ microframework and __Gevent/Greenlet__ for asynchronous communications.
 * A database.
 Will be SQLite3 by default, look at supporting other DBMS (MySQL, Postgres).
 * Pillow (Python Imaging Library fork) with libjpeg support for thumbnail generation.